openkim/kim-tools/docs/source/test_driver.rst

 * By default, LAMMPS will un-skew the box if it gets too tilted.
 This can cause :func:`~kim_tools.test_driver.core.SingleCrystalTestDriver._update_nominal_parameter_values` to fail.
 To suppress this LAMMPS behavior, use the ``flip no`` option with ``fix npt`` or ``fix deform``.
 See https://docs.lammps.org/Howto_triclinic.html#periodicity-and-tilt-factors-for-triclinic-simulation-boxes for more info.
+* If you are running the LAMMPS executable (e.g. using ``subprocess``), your Test Driver should take the name of the LAMMPS executable as an argument with the default value ``"lmp"``.
+  In this case, there should not be internal logic in the Test Driver for running LAMMPS with MPI -- your Driver should support being passed e.g. ``"mpirun -np 2 lmp"``.
+This way, the user (or OpenKIM pipeline) can explicitly handle running in parallel on their machine.

 .. todo::